JMDKC/jmdkc.github.io/_posts/2020-07-19-dijkstra-goodman.md

 ---
-Layout: post
+layout: post
-Title: Rineka Dijkstra | Marian Goodman
+title: Rineka Dijkstra | Marian Goodman
 ---

 This portrait photographer shoots well-off, good-looking young people.
 Her subjects tend to pose for the camera, natural and relaxed expressions on their unlined faces.
 Most of the photographs at [Rineka Dijkstra’s current London show](https://www.mariangoodman.com/exhibitions/rineke-dijkstra-london-2020/) keep to this formula: there’s a series of sibling portraits, brothers and sisters pictured at home.
 These homes are generally well-appointed, even fancy.